-There has been a lot of discussion in recent years about how strict you should be in eating healthy.
-Is there a point when being fixated on eating well is actually harmful, and a sign of an obsessive preoccupation, or even a form of an eating disorder?
+There's been a lot of discussion recently about how strict you should be about eating healthy.
+Is there a point when being fixated on eating well is harmful, a sign of an obsessive preoccupation or even a type of an eating disorder?

-Along those same lines, a term, orthorexia nervosa was developed to describe people who obsessively try to control their diet for purity's sake.
+Along those lines, the term orthorexia nervosa was developed to describe people who obsessively try to control their diet for purity's sake.

 What is orthorexia nervosa?